 In addition to the payments to Placer Mining, pursuant to an agreement with the United States Environmental Protection Agency ("EPA") whereby for so long as Bunker leases, owns and/or occupies the Bunker Hill Mine, the Company will make payments to the EPA on behalf of the current owner in satisfaction of the EPA's claim for cost recovery.
 These payments, if all are made, will total \$20 million.
 The agreement calls for payments starting with \$1 million 30 days after a fully ratified agreement was signed (which payment was made) followed by \$2 million on November 1, 2018 and \$3 million on each of the next 5 anniversaries with a final \$2 million payment on November 1, 2024.
-In addition to these payments, the company is to make semi-annual payments of \$480,000 on June 1 and December 1 of each year, to cover the EPA's costs of maintaining the water treatment facility.
+In addition to these payments, the Company is to make semi-annual payments of \$480,000 on June 1 and December 1 of each year, to cover the EPA's costs of maintaining the water treatment facility.
 The November 1 and December 1, 2018 payments were not made, and the Company is having discussions with the EPA to amend and defer payments.
+The Company has included all unpaid EPA costs in Accounts Payable.